bear/kenkou-deprecated/README.md

 It can check on URLs, Certificates and also DNS entries.

 All redirects are followed and once the final URL is discovered it is tested for a 2XX result.
-If 2XX is returned it is also scanned for mixed-content items.
+If a 2XX is returned it is also scanned for mixed-content items if the url is HTTPS.
+The certificate for an HTTPS site is verified if ```verify_https``` is True in the config.

 Currently it assumes port 443 for TLS and also that the given domain resolves to an IP address.